nickmeldrum/node-lambda-talk/README.md

 good responses to issues

 local story: unit tests only - integration tests etc. - deploy to cloud - luckily deployment is quick and simple

+## Talk structure

+ * what is serverless/ lambda
+ * brief overview of aws resources you might use with lambda
+ * some interesting use cases of lambda
+   * server rendering
+   * chat bots
+   * alexa apps?
+   * web app workers
+   * full on web backends?
+ * examples of provisioning lambda backends using javascript
+ * wider discussion on other provisioning methodologies